kripod/otion/packages/react-otion/README.md

 All [methods of `otion/server`](https://github.com/kripod/otion/tree/master/packages/otion#server-side-rendering) are re-exported for convenience, as seen in the previous snippet.

-### Single Page Applications
+### Single-page applications

-This package is not necessary for single page React applications (e.g. those built with Create React App)
+This package is not necessary for single page React applications, e.g. those built with [Create React App](https://github.com/facebook/create-react-app).